-Now, when it comes to types of UVB bulbs, you can choose either fluorescent or mercury vapor bulbs.
+Now, when it comes to types of UVB bulbs, you’re better off choosing either fluorescent or mercury vapor bulbs.

 Fluorescent bulbs are more affordable and should be replaced every 6 months.

-On the flip side, mercury vapor bulbs are more expensive, but also last longer.
+On the flip side, mercury vapor bulbs are more expensive, stronger, and tend to last longer.

 If you’re looking for an “all-in-one” kind of lighting situation, you’ll want to go with mercury vapor bulbs as they supply UVB, UVA, and heat to your bearded dragon.